-To avoid premature lamp failure, do not tilt the front of the projector up or down by more than 15° from level.
+To avoid premature lamp failure, do not tilt the front of the projector up or down by more than 75° from level.
+Tilting the front of the projector up or down from 15° to 75° might reduce lamp life by up to 25%.

-- 3. Do not place your projector in direct sunlight, near heaters or heat radiating appliances. - Exposure to direct sunlight, smoke or steam can harm internal components. - Handle your projector carefully.
+- Do not place your projector in direct sunlight, near heaters or heat radiating appliances. - Exposure to direct sunlight, smoke or steam can harm internal components. - Handle your projector carefully.
 Dropping or jarring can damage internal components. - 6.
 Do not place heavy objects on top of the projector. - 7.
 If you wish to have the projector installed on the ceiling: - a.
-Do not attempt to install the projector yourself. - b.
-The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury. - c.
+Do not attempt to install the projector yourself. - The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury. - c.
 In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes. - d.
 Please consult your dealer for more information.